1-877-929-7245

 • Breakfast, Lunch

-*Due to an early afternoon arrival into Oslo, it is recommended that connecting flights are booking in the evening, or a post-trip hotel is secured.
-Speak with a rail specialist for details.
+*Please note: Due to an early afternoon arrival into Oslo, it is recommended that connecting flights are booked in the evening or a post-trip hotel is secured.
+Speak with a Rail Specialist for details or help making reservations.

 Includes